matthias-schuetz/angular2-seed/README.md

 ## Gulp configuration

-Gulp is used to execute various tasks and if you don't want to use it for compilation, you'll need it at least for building the Angular 2 bundle and a production bundle of your app.
+Gulp is used to execute various tasks and if you don't want to use it for compilation, you'll need it at least for copying the Angular 2 files and creating a production bundle of your app.
 All Gulp tasks are based on configuration settings that are specified at the top of the *gulpfile.js*.
-You can adjust all path and file settings here, including the SystemJS configuration which builds the Angular 2 bundle using the [SystemJS Build Tool](https://www.npmjs.com/package/systemjs-builder).
+You can adjust all path and file settings here.
 Here's an extract of the Gulp configuration.

 ```javascript
 var paths = {